Wallyball: Scoring

 Wallyball can use two types of scoring.
-The first is called rally scoring (Officially started being used in 1989).
-A point is scored on every service up to the point where one team reaches the "freeze point."
+The first is called rally scoring (officially started being used in 1989).
+A point is scored on every service up to the point where one team reaches the "freeze point".
 Once that occurs, a point is awarded on the next side-out and from that point on, each team must serve to score a point.
 The "freeze point" varies depending on the number of points needed to win a game.
 The freeze point is three points fewer than the number of points needed to win a game.
 The side-out and unmodified rally scoring methods of volleyball are also commonly used.
-In Wallyball this is called speed scoring.
+In wallyball this is called speed scoring.

-Much of the strategy used in Wallyball is similar to that used in volleyball.
+Much of the strategy used in wallyball is similar to that used in volleyball.
 In the traditional three person game it is advantageous to employ one blocker, one person to defend against the dink (short, soft) shot, and the last person to defend shots over the other players' heads but still in bounds.
 On offense, the widely accepted strategy is of designating one player to receive all second hits to allow for the other players on their team to prepare for the third hit.
 In addition, varying the number of touches before the ball is hit over the net is crucial.

 While some tactics in volleyball are effective in wallyball, there are several that are almost entirely unique to wallyball and highly counterintuitive to the average volleyball player.
-Ball handling in Wallyball is more strict.
+Ball handling in wallyball is more strict.
 Rotation on hand sets is watched closely and receiving the ball must be done cleanly.
-Steve Fuhrman, a National Wallyball Rules Director of over 20 years, stresses that "Wallyball, Rebound Volleyball, and Volleyball are different games, with different rules".
-He says that "Many facilities play with house rules which is great!
-When attending a sanctioned wallyball tournament, these house rules probably do not exist.
-For example, any type of "paintbrush" hit is not allowed."
-In 2000, Fuhrman worked with US Volleyball to codify ball-handling guidelines for Volleyball and Wallyball, which only remain in place for Wallyball today.
+Steve Fuhrman, a National Wallyball Rules Director of over 20 years, explained that "Wallyball, Rebound Volleyball, and Volleyball are different games, with different rules", citing an example that "paintbrush" hit in wallyball is not allowed.
+In 2000, Fuhrman worked with US Volleyball to codify ball-handling guidelines for volleyball and wallyball, which only remain in place for wallyball today.

 Players have been putting legal spin on serves, spikes, and placed hits in wallyball since the sport was invented.
 Legal spin is done by contacting the ball off-center as it is struck.
 The ball must pop off the players hand (not roll on it) to be a good, clean hit with spin.